axa-group/bauta.js/docs/migration-guide.md

 ### Swagger validation

 Swagger validation engine has changed, before [openapi-validator](github.com/kogosoftwarellc/open-api) was used, now the open api specification is parsed with [swagger-parser](https://github.com/APIDevTools/swagger-parser) and is validated with [ajv](https://ajv.js.org).
 Check that the provided openAPI schema is compatible with AJV validator.

+One impact of this is that on query params errors instead of 422 error the API will return a 400 error.